What is Wicca?

 • We believe in immanence; that deity is within us, that we are not separate from Creation or Creator(s).

-• We believe both women and men are positive, powerful, and sacred, and that they are equally valuable.
+• We believe all genders are positive, powerful, sacred, and equally valuable.

 • We believe that “all acts of love and pleasure” are sacred.